-My love of wood started as a young boy, probably from the time I spent on my uncle's farm, and in his workshop!
-I remember holding a drill in a vice with a small piece of wood in the chuck, sharpening a screwdriver on a grinder and turning finials.
-I must have been 8 or 10 years old.
+My love of woodturning started when I was around 8 years old.
+I remember being in my Uncle’s workshop, clamping a drill into a vice, with a small piece of wood in the chuck, sharpening a screwdriver on a grinder and turning finials...... you be please to know my methods have improved!

 I enjoy working with texture, colour and sandblasting, sometimes combining some or all of these.